blamario/canadian-income-tax/README.md

        complete-canadian-taxes ON --t1 5006-r-fill-22e.pdf --428 5006-c-fill-22e.pdf --479 5006-tc-fill-22e.pdf -o completed/

+   The usual `--help` option will give you the full list of all supported forms.

 At this point my job is done.
 The rest is all in your hands:

 5. Carefully examine the completed PDF forms.
 The executable comes with no warranty and has not been verified by CRA.
 The responsibility for the correctness of the tax return is still yours.
 If you notice any problem in the way the